 A lot of people worry about safety in Brazil because of news or movies and sometimes it seems like there’s no law over here.
 That’s not the case.
 There are problems in Brazil, like anywhere else, but If you use common sense, always rent good hotel rooms and avoid places where you’re not supposed to be, you should be fine.

 Although, there are things that can kill you in Brazil.
 Most of them you’ll never get close to (hopefully), but there are some sneaky threats like spiders, snakes, and even ants that you need to be aware of.
-I’ve prepared a list of 9 animals that can be found in different regions of the country and can kill you.
-Let’s check it out.

 Do you think shark attacks are a concern only when you are traveling to Australia, South Africa, or Florida?
 Then you’ll be surprised.

 Brazil is the 9th country in the number of shark attacks according to ISAF (International Shark Attack File).

 The state of Pernambuco is the Brazilian region where most shark attacks happen.
 According to data from the Brazilian institute CEMIT (State Shark Incident Monitoring Committee), since 1992, when the shark attacks started to be monitored and registered, 65 shark attacks took place on the shore of Pernambuco.